yasircse/webpack2reactboilerplate/README.md

 The main difference between Webpack and Webpack Dev Server is that in Webpack renders and writes the files directly on the disk whereas in Webpack Dev Server the files are served from memory.

-Step 16: install React, ReactDOM and all necessary babel needed to load javascript also add HMR.
+<strong>Step 16</strong>: install React, ReactDOM and all necessary babel needed to load javascript also add HMR.
-Command: npm install --save react react-dom
+<strong>Command</strong>: npm install --save react react-dom
-Command: npm install --save-dev babel-cli babel-loader babel-core babel-preset-es2015 babel-preset-react
+<strong>Command</strong>: npm install --save-dev babel-cli babel-loader babel-core babel-preset-es2015 babel-preset-react
-Command: npm install --save react-hot-loader
+<strong>Command</strong>: npm install --save react-hot-loader
 After installing the above packages create the file “index.js” in the “src” folder and write the following code inside the file

+<code><p>
 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './app';